-31 December 2018 £'000 31 December 2017 £'000 Credit facility 189,000 56,500 Interest and commitment fees payable 263 287 Total interest- bearing borrowings 189,263 56,787
+31 December 2018 £'000 31 December 2017 £'000 Credit facility 189,000 56,500 Interest and commitment fees payable 263 287 Total interest-bearing borrowings 189,263 56,787

 On 17 June 2016, the Company entered into a two-year, £37.5 million credit facility for which The Royal Bank of Scotland plc was agent.
 The credit facility is secured upon the assets of the Company, has a term of two years and interest is charged at one, three- or six-month LIBOR plus a margin.
 Loans drawn under the credit facility may be repaid and redrawn during its term.
 The two-year term was reset on 20 June 2017 and the amount under the facility was increased to £80 million.
 On 20 March 2018, the amount committed under the facility was further increased to £150 million, and the term of the facility was further extended to 20 March 2020.
-On 31 July 2018, the accordion option under the facility was partially exercised, taking the total amount committed under the facility to £180 million, and on 1 October 2018, the accordion option under the facility was further exercised, taking the total amount committed to £200 million.
+On 31 July 2018, the accordion option under the facility was partially exercised, taking the total amount committed under the facility to £180 million, and on 1 October 2018, the accordion option under the facility was further exercised, taking the total amount committed under the facility is syndicated, and on 1 October 2018, the accordion option under the facility was further exercised, taking the total amount committed to £200 million.
 This facility was £189.0 million drawn at year end (2017: £56.5 million).
 The credit facility is syndicated, and other lenders may in the future accede to the facility.
 The size of the facility may, with the agreement of the lenders, increase in the future and the term may be extended and the Company retains the flexibility to refinance the facility.